k-geisler/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

       "..." : "..."
    }

-Move your the extension folder :file:`site_package` directly into the folder :file:`local_packages`.
+Move your extension folder :file:`site_package` directly into the folder :file:`local_packages`.
 Then *require* the extension via Composer  using the `name` defined in the site package extensions :file:`composer.json` now located at :file:`local_packages/site_package/`.
 For example if you defined the name as